 Restaurants Plus by LivingSocial is an app that allows people to dine at local participating restaurants with discounted rates by means of card-linking.
 The app is currently struggling with consumer acquisition and consumer re-engagement.

-My role was comprised of leading the team in affinity mapping, user flows, sketching, wire-framing, and lo-fi mockups.
-I also collaborated with the product team to analyze preliminary user research and identify the goals and direction of the project.
+The design team at LivingSocial gamified the experience of dining out with card-linking technology to encourage continuous engagement.
+My role was comprised of leading the team in affinity mapping, user flows, sketching, lo-fi mockups, and validation.
+I collaborated with the product team to analyze preliminary user research and identify the goals and direction of the project.

 RESEARCH & PAIN POINTS